 Max Patch—A favorite with photographers, Max Patch offers 360-degree views.
 It sits next to the Tennessee-North Carolina state line just under two-hours from Knoxville.
 The mountain is called a “bald” because only ferns and grasses grow on top.
 A perfect spot for a picnic with an incredible view!
 The Appalachian Trail crosses Max Patch so day hiking is available.
 Fishing is also offered at the pond past the main parking lot.

 McCloud Mountain—High atop the Cumberland Mountains just outside LaFollette, you can dine practically in the clouds.
-McCloud Mountain is a resort and community with a lodge and a restaurant an hour from Knoxville.
-Lucky for us the restaurant is open to the public Thursday to Sunday.
+McCloud Mountain is a resort and community with a lodge about an hour from Knoxville.
+(Unfortunately, the restaurant has closed permanently.)
 Plan some extra time to enjoy the spectacular view before you drive home.
-You can get a preview thanks to a weather camera.

 Roan Mountain State Park—The majestic Roan Mountain stretches 6,285 feet offering a perfect spot to see the changing leaves in Northeast Tennessee.
 The 2,000 acres of this state park just two-hours from Knoxville include a rich hardwood forest, which will be the star of the show, as well as hiking trails and picnic spots.
 If you want to extend your visit, there are cabins and tent/RV campsites too.
 Like most Tennessee state parks, programs and other activities are also available.

 Rock City/Lookout Mountain—No doubt you’ve seen the signs all over Tennessee to “See Rock City!”
 You really should, especially during the fall!
 This popular attraction sits atop Lookout Mountain just six miles from downtown Chattanooga.
 On a clear day, you can see seven states thanks to the incredible panoramic views.
 Besides the vistas, children will delight in the magic of the Fairyland Caverns, Mother Goose Village and the enchanted trail.
 Did we mention the raptor show?
 There’s even a restaurant where you can grab a bite to eat and maybe a special treat!
-Currently, timed-entry reservations are required, including annual passholders.
+Timed-entry reservations are encouraged.
+Reservations are not required for annual passholders.
 There are limited walk-up tickets available.
 Click here to plan your visit.